nicole-tan/Source-And-Sort/README.md

 ##Added Features
 Clear button appears on top that removes all highlighting. <br />
 Added line numbers to the source code. <br />
+Created a separate box to the right listing tag names when clicked.

 ###Planned additions
 Have a separate box appear to the right that lists the line numbers for each tag when the button corresponding to the tag is clicked. </br >